arsalan0c/dafny-programs/verification.md

 *assume* expresses that the verifier should only consider executions where the given condition holds.
 If it holds, the statement acts like a no-op.
+Otherwise, there are no subsequent proof obligations.

 The following example sets *x* to an arbitrary value but executions are only considered by the verifier for values of x that are greater than 0.
 ```